arruda/wowa/README.md

 About this:
 -----------------------------------

-WOWA is a simple aplication that uses the WOW API to getter info about the auction house price for some items.
+WOWA is a simple aplication that uses the WOW API to get info about the auction house price for some items.

 LICENSE